Thiago Silva: Early career

 When he was younger, Silva was admitted into a school in the Campo Grande neighborhood of Rio – coincidentally a feeder school for Fluminense.
 At the age of 14, Silva impressed Fluminense coach Maurinho during a friendly in Xerém.
 He was given a short trial, where he was given the role of a defensive midfielder.
 Silva's playing opportunities were few, prompting him to trial for other clubs.
 In 1999, at the age of 15, Silva auditioned at Madureira, Olaria, and Flamengo; he was rejected at each club, the trial at Flamengo being the most difficult for him as he was not even observed by coaches.

 After another unsuccessful trial at Botafogo, Silva was taken on by his hometown side Barcelona, a small Brazilian club in the lower divisions.
 The following year, Silva played at a showcase tournament in São Paulo in the hope of attracting the attention of bigger clubs.
 It is there where he was spotted by Paulo César Carpegiani, who invited him to join RS Futebol in the south of Brazil.
 Joining the club in the end of 2001, Silva became a professional in 2002 and competed in the third division of the Campeonato Gaúcho, finishing second and achieving promotion to the state's second division.
 In a tournament played in Ancona, Italy, Silva was spotted by Bruno Conti, a coach with Roma.
 Conti wanted him to play for Roma, but Silva did not accept the offer.
 Strong performances in his last season as a defensive midfielder led to Silva's move to Juventude.

 Silva moved to Juventude in 2004, where he played for six months.
 At 20 years old, Silva transitioned from midfield to defence under the tutelage of Ivo Wortmann.
 In his only season at Juventude, Silva was regarded as the revelation of the season.
 He was rated by the sports magazine Placar as the third-best defender in Brazil and was included in the team of the season.
 Juventude had made a huge leap in league placement during Silva's time at the club – from finishing 18th with 53 points in 2003, to finishing 7th with 70 points in 2004.
-Silva's performances had caught the eye of many clubs with his outstanding performances, and he was sold to Porto.
+Silva had caught the eye of many clubs with his outstanding performances, and he was sold to Porto.

 Silva was bought by Porto for €2.5 million in 2004, but played only for the reserve team.
 After a year in Portugal, he joined Dynamo Moscow, where he was diagnosed with tuberculosis and was hospitalised for six months.
 He is quoted as saying, "Every now and then a doctor would come in and give me an injection, three or four times a day, plus 10-15 pills."
 His illness became much worse over time and his doctors told him that if he had been hospitalized two weeks later, he could have died.
 During his recovery, Silva decided to retire from football but was persuaded to reconsider by his mother.